sufiiyan/sufiiyan/README.md

  # Hello there 👋, I'm Sufiyan.

  #### I'm a Computer Sciece student with a passion for Web development.

-- 🌱 I’m currently learning Javascript and HTML-CSS
-- 💬 Ask me about C, python, HTML.
+I love to spend my time in learing new things and putting them together to make something.
+I also spend my time playing Badminton and Minecraft.

-- 📫 How to reach me: Ping me on discord - Michael Scarn#1890
+- How to reach me: Ping me on discord - Michael Scarn#1890

 ### 💻 Languages and Tools: